yashovardhan/docusaurus-openai-search/README.md

 1. Ensure your documentation pages follow standard Docusaurus HTML structure
 2. Check that the server allows the browser to fetch documentation pages via JavaScript
 3. Try enabling the `highlightCode` option if code blocks are important to your documentation

+### CORS Errors

+If you see CORS errors:

+1. Verify your domain is in the proxy's `ALLOWED_DOMAINS` environment variable
+2. Check for protocol mismatch (http vs https)
+3. Ensure no trailing slashes in domain configuration
+4. Check that the proxy's CORS configuration is correct

 ## License